What is the Financial Services Compensation Scheme (FSCS)?

 If you have lost money with a bank, building society or credit union you will be automatically compensated if the regulated provider goes bust.
 However, for other financial losses covered by the FSCS, you will need to make a claim yourself and you can check if your claim is eligible on the FSCS website.
 Making a claim with the FSCS is free and easy to do using the online claims process.
 The claims process will take 1-2 hours but if you claim directly with the FSCS you will keep 100% of the claim compensation and you will receive regular updates on the status of the claim.

 Before making a claim you will need to prepare some documentation that is required throughout the claims process.
 The documentation needed for making a claim varies depending on what you are claiming for but more information can be found on the FSCS website.
 How long your FSCS claim takes will vary depending on your claim and how long it takes to gather supporting evidence from third parties.
 In the below table, we summarise the latest claim periods for different financial providers.
-The table shows the FSCS claims completed in the last 6 months and the time frame that 8 out of 10 customers received their claim.
-It was last updated by the FSCS on 10/08/23.
+The table shows the FSCS claims completed in the 9 months preceding 1st July 2024 and the time frame that 8 out of 10 customers received their claim.

 How long does an FSCS claim take?